charlielidbury/ochre/README.md

-# ochre
+# Ochre
-A systems theorem prover
+_A systems theorem prover_

+What this space.